 3 or 4 years old, depending on the child, is the ideal age for them to start frolicking on their own for several kilometers.
 On flat ground, it can reach a more regular rhythm which will oscillate between 1 and 2 km/h.
 Knowing this, two opportunities are available to you: either you leave for 2 kilometers without a break or an hour’s walk, or you try the half-day walk with 3 or 4 km spaced out with deserved breaks.

-Do you like to go for a walk the whole day, with a picnic break at lunchtime, so you are certainly wondering from what age will your child be able to accompany you?
-Well, the answer will be twofold: when kids’ bodies allow them and when they are able to carry some of the equipment necessary for such a hike.
+Do you enjoy spending the whole day walking, with a picnic break at lunchtime?
+If so, you might be wondering at what age your child can accompany you on such adventures.
+The answer is twofold: when kids’ bodies allow them to endure longer walks, and when they are capable of shouldering some of the equipment necessary for such a hike.

 The ideal age to discover the mountain